Most interesting landmarks of Guadeloupe

 - Saint-Pierre-et-Saint-Paul church – Pointe-à-Pitre commune.
 Ornate catholic church in Neo-Baroque – Neo-Classical style, built in 1843.

 These islands are rich with natural landmarks.
-One can walk here through primeval Caribbean rainforest, reach the summit of the tallest mountain in Lesser Antilles, enjoy several impressive waterfalls and interesting petroglyphs.
+One can walk here through the primeval Caribbean rainforest, reach the summit of the tallest mountain in Lesser Antilles, enjoy several impressive waterfalls and interesting petroglyphs.

 In the lush rainforest of Guadeloupe, on the slopes of Soufrière volcano has formed the most spectacular waterfall in Lesser Antilles – Carbet Falls.